What are business fixed costs?

 It's important to note that fixed costs can change over time.
 For example, if you sign a new lease for your office space, your rent payments may go up or down.
 The key is to track your fixed costs regularly so you can budget accordingly.

-If you're looking for a better way to handle your business spending, Ramp is here to help.
+If you're looking for a better way to handle your operating expenses, Ramp is here to help.
 Our spend management software makes it easy to track and manage your business expenses in one place.

-Financial planning and analysis are Ramp's core competencies — we built our software to help small businesses do just that.
+Financial planning and analysis are Ramp's core features—we built our software to help small businesses do just that.